Dazzling displays of autumn colour

 Join us at one of our most popular events and celebrate the English apple and orchards in our beautiful gardens.
 There will be juicing’s, tastings, puzzles and apple advice.

 This World Heritage Site provides a stunning man-made contrast to the natural wonder of an autumnal wilderness.
-Discover breathtaking views across the magnificent 12th-Century abbey ruins and the beautifully landscaped Georgian water garden, alongside seasonal shades in the surrounding 800 acres of beautiful countryside.
+Discover breathtaking views across the magnificent 12th-century abbey ruins and the beautifully landscaped Georgian water garden, alongside seasonal shades in the surrounding 800 acres of beautiful countryside.

 School Holiday Fun - Colour Detectives, 25 October–2 November 10am–4pm

-With its mild climate and sheltered valleys, the amazing plants of Glendurgan take on wonderful new features in the autumn months.
+With its mild climate and sheltered valleys, the amazing plants of Glendurgan take on new features in the autumn months.
 Southern hemisphere plants burst into flower, while the jungle-like leaves of giant rhubarb and bananas reach full size.
 As low light filters through the woodlands on the valley sides, the leaves and trunks of trees take on fascinating shades of autumnal colour.

 Wild Art Week, 25 October-2 November, 10.30am–4.30pm

 Have fun creating some amazing wild art in the garden this autumn.
-Have a go at making a colourful crown of autumn leaves or maybe a pebble picture at Durgan beach or even a magnificent masterpiece by the maze.
+Have a go at making a colourful crown of autumn leaves or maybe a pebble picture at Durgan beach or even a masterpiece by the maze.

-Beyond the garden rooms, providing coloured blooms at every turn, the lush woodlands of Mount Stewart come into their own.
+Beyond the garden rooms, providing coloured blooms at every turn, the woodlands of Mount Stewart come into their own.
 Follow the lake walk to discover the ornamental trees and shrubs in their autumn coats of red and gold, reflected in the still water of the lake.